-Skilled and Business Migration will make every effort to process your application efficiently and may prioritise some applications at its discretion.
+Skilled & Business Migration will make every effort to process your application efficiently and may prioritise some applications at its discretion.
 Unless instructed by you in writing, you will be contacted directly regarding the outcome of the assessment.
-However, if instructed in writing by you, your Migration Agent/authorised recipient, will be contacted to advise the outcome.
+However, if instructed in writing by you, your authorised recipient, will be contacted to advise the outcome.

 South Australia may provide priority processing in cases where your current visa is due to expire.
 You must provide notification of at least 10 business days.
 If you choose to seek priority processing, South Australia reserves the right to offer you a 491 nomination even if you are otherwise eligible for a 190 nomination.
 Visitor visa holders are not eligible for priority processing.
 South Australia does not provide priority processing of applications for reasons associated with age or document expiry.

 Applying for nomination does not guarantee you will receive nomination by South Australia or be granted an Australian visa.
 Nomination is granted at the discretion of South Australia and is subject to quotas.